 A regular credit card is approved with a credit limit assigned to it.
 Charge cards are different in the aspect that it doesn’t come with a pre-determined credit limit.
 However, that does not mean that there is unlimited spending power available to the user.
 The purchasing power is determined by the card issuer based on your credit history and spending patterns, but the card issuer does not explicitly mention it to you.

-Unlike in the case of credit cards, in charge card you CANNOT carry a balance from one statement to another.
+Unlike in the case of credit cards, in charge cards, you CAN NOT carry a balance from one statement to another.
 You must pay the balance in full at the end of each statement period.
-If you follow our advise from above (Habit #1), this should not be a problem for you!
+If you follow our advice from above (Habit #1), this should not be a problem for you!

 Why Should I have a Credit Card?

 Credit cards offer various perks to users, such as the following:

 - cashless transactions: same as debit card.